apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 ```

 By default, the Parser callout, whether using HS256 or RS256, verifies
-that the NBF and EXP are valid - in other words the JWT is within it's
+that the nbf (not-before) and exp (expiry) claims are valid - in other
+words the JWT is within it's documented valid time range.
+By default the
+Parser allows a 1s skew for exp and nbf claims.
+You can modify this with
+an additional property, as shown above, "timeAllowance".
+This is useful
+if the time on the issuing system is skewed from the time on the
+validating system.
+Set this value in milliseconds.
+In the example above,
+the value 30000 means that a JWT with a nbf time that is less than 30
+seconds in the future will be treated as valid.
+Similarly a JWT with an
+exp which is less than 30 seconds in the past will also be treated as
+valid.
+Use a negative value (eg, -1) to disable validity checks on nbf
+and exp.

-documented valid time range.
-You may wish to verify other arbitrary
+Beyond times, you may wish to verify other arbitrary claims on the
-claims on the JWT .
-At this time the only supported check is for
+JWT.
+At this time the only supported check is for string equivalence.
+So
-string equivalence.
-So you may verify the issuer, the audience, or
+you may verify the issuer, the audience, or the value of any custom
-the value of any custom custom claim (either public/registered, or
+custom claim (either public/registered, or private).
-private).

 Regarding audience - the spec states that the audience is an array of
 strings.
 The parser class validates that the audience value you pass